Key information about pancreatic transplant units in the UK and the Pancreas Advisory Group

 In the UK, whole organ pancreas transplants are usually combined with a kidney transplant from the same deceased donor to treat diabetic nephropathy.
 Diabetic patients with normal kidney function may be offered an islet transplant, especially if they have hypoglycaemic unawareness.
 Living donor pancreatic transplants are not currently performed in this country.

-This section of the site describes aspects of pancreatic and islet transplantation in the UK, and NHS Blood & Transplant (NHSBT)'s role in facilitating these programmes.
+This section of the site describes aspects of pancreatic and islet transplantation in the UK, and the role of NHS Blood and Transplant (NHSBT) in facilitating these programmes.

 NHSBT is supported by clinical input from members of the Pancreatic Advisory Group, which has oversight of matching and offering schemes for pancreatic and islet cells and their allocation schemes.